Summary

 Electronics retailer Best Buy Co.
 (NYSE:BBY) and its favorable characteristics first caught my eye when I analyzed several U.S. retailers back in August.
 In my subsequent in-depth analysis, I concluded that the market was - as always - forward-looking and expected Best Buy to suffer greatly in an impending recession, making the stock relatively cheap.
 While I acknowledged a number of risks and headwinds, I ultimately thought the stock was fairly cheaply valued in the low $70 range.

-On November 22, 2022, Best Buy reported better-than-expected third-quarter results and slightly raised its full-year 2023 sales forecast.
+On November 22, 2022, Best Buy reported better-than-expected third-quarter results and slightly raised its full-year 2023 sales guidance.
 In this article, I will discuss whether the stock is still a buy after the earnings topper and emphasize why great management is helping the company's financial performance in such difficult times.
-After all, Best Buy is largely dependent on electronic product sales and has been feeling a deterioration in consumer sentiment for several quarters.
+After all, Best Buy is largely dependent on sales of electronic products - which are largely discretionary - and has consequently been feeling a deterioration in consumer sentiment for several quarters.

 When the company announced its second quarter results, which became available just a month after the start of the third quarter, management was still projecting a decline in comparable sales in the range of 11% and a non-GAAP operating margin of about 4% for fiscal 2023.
 In my previous article, I suggested that management was probably under-promising to over-deliver.
 Indeed, third-quarter results were better than expected, and the company now expects full-year comparable sales to be about 10% below fiscal 2022.
 At the same time, management emphasized that it does not expect fourth-quarter sales to exceed previous expectations.
 It is likely that management is once again under-promising to over-deliver, as the team already has some visibility into the holiday season (the fourth quarter is already three weeks old).
-Admittedly, and especially in the context of a cyclical retailer like Best Buy, I prefer such a management style to the opposite behavior often observed - missing forecasts due to overly optimistic expectations.
+Admittedly, and especially in the context of a cyclical retailer like Best Buy, I prefer such a management style to the opposite behavior often observed - missing estimates due to overly optimistic guidance.

 In other words, taking into account the good Q3 results, management expects the 2022 holiday season to be similar to 2019 (Figure 1).
 Obviously, however, like all other retailers, the company is facing increased input costs and is struggling to pass those on to the end consumer, as evidenced by a weakening operating margin.
 To some extent, however, this effect is likely to be temporary, and as a well-run company, I expect Best Buy to emerge stronger.